Ethical Frameworks for Conducting Social Challenge Studies: Social Challenge Studies

 Third, and indirectly related to misinformation, social media bots have been designed to mimic human behavior and help the study of online social networks \citep{boshmaf2013design}.
 These social bots are known to be able to amplify certain messages or narratives \citep{aimeur2023fake}.
-Researchers may deploy bots to simulate behaviors like retweeting or liking posts to study how they influence the spread of information \citep{monsted2017evidence}.
-This raises concerns about the ethical implications of research that might unintentionally contribute to the spread of false or misleading content.
+Researchers may deploy bots to simulate behaviors like retweeting or liking posts to study how they influence the spread of information by collecting how real accounts interact with the bots and their posts \citep{monsted2017evidence}.
+These accounts are not controlled by researchers and potentially contain personally identifiable information.
+More importantly, this method raises concerns about the ethical implications of research that might unintentionally contribute to the spread of false or misleading content.
 We revisit this topic in more detail further.